A Video Guide for Starting a Co-op Advertising Program and an MDF Channel Incentive Program

 The last question you need to ask yourself is who should get notified during each step in the approval chain.
 Generally, it will go from

 Your Co-op advertising program will need to have some business rules in order to decide what requests get sent to who.

 - A different person (usually a manager) evaluates requests over $5,0000

 - Another person will evaluate requests when there are no funds available.

 This can be a very labor-intensive process trying to figure out who approves which request.

-With an automated process, you can set up workflow rules that automatically send the request to the right person.
+When automating the processing of your Co-op advertising program, you can set up workflow rules that automatically send the request to the right person.
 Once it is approved or denied, an email is automatically sent to the partner and creates an audit trail.